HGNC/europe-pmcentralizer/README.md

 # europe-pmcentralizer
 Javascript which takes a PubMed ID and converts it to a full reference + abstract div by querying Europe PMC
+## Introduction
+Takes pubmed ids from a data-pubmed-ids attribute and creates references for each valid pubmed id from europe pubmed central.
+The by default a short reference is created but by clicking on the expand icon the abstract and the full author list is revealed.
 ## Install
 To install europe-pmcentralizer the easiest way would be to install [bower](http://bower.io) as described in the bower documentation and then simply run teh following in your js directory:
 ```sh